winglessOracle/minishell/tester/README.md

 1. Run the script in the folder where the minishell executable is located.
 2. To run specific types of tests, pass the corresponding letters as arguments (e.g., "s e x" to run simple, env, and expansion tests).
 3. If no arguments are provided, all tests are run by default.
-4. If the "-v" flag is passed, it displays traces in the terminal for each test.
+4. "-v" flag, displays traces in the terminal for each test.
-5. If the "-c" flag is passed, it cleans up all output files.
+5. "-c" flag, cleans up all output files.
+6. "-e" flag, shows errormessages on terminal.

 ## Output